Christmas will be upon us very soon, with only two weeks left until it is time to give – and hopefully also to receive – gifts.

 A GIFT FOR YOUNGSTERS:

 One of our favourite missions is to present the rich histories and cultures of the regions we travel to children and adolescents.
-That’s why we offer our special family cruises – and this is a range of activity we hope to develop further.
+That’s why we offer our special family tours – and this is a range of activity we hope to develop further.
 For our young guests, the experience of exploring the mysteries of the past and the adventure of foreign lands and their intricate histories makes for unforgeable holidays, for us it is a sheer pleasure to interact with fresh minds.
 Especially on our cruises, we try to carry books that are aimed at young people, but a pleasure for any age to read!

 Tales from Nasreddin Hodja, compiled by Cengiz Demir, Tughra Books 2010.